bocoup/jqfundamentals.com/content/jquery-basics/index.md

     $( 'li' ).eq( 0 ).is( '.special' ); // false
     $( 'li' ).eq( 1 ).is( '.special' ); // true

-You can also pass the `.is()` method a jQuery object, a raw DOM element, or even a function if you need to do a more complex test.
+You can also pass to the `.is()` method a jQuery object, a raw DOM element, or even a function if you need to do a more complex test.
 See [the documentation](http://api.jquery.com/is/) for more details.